-The waiting period for short-term disability insurance is usually less than 14 days, whereas the waiting period for long-term disability insurance ranges from 30 days to two years.
+The waiting period for short-term disability insurance is usually less than 14 days, whereas the waiting period for long-term disability insurance ranges from 30 days to one year.
 The most common waiting period for long-term disability is 90 days.

 Between having short-term disability insurance and liquid savings, you can select a much longer waiting period for a long-term policy and significantly lower your cost.

 Learn More: Disability Insurance Elimination Periods

 Many factors determine the premium amount of a disability policy, short-term or long-term.
 They include: